-Diamond Backtesting with Walk Forward Manager (BTWFMgr) EasyLanguage®
+Diamond Backtesting with Walk Forward Manager (BTWFMgr) Strategy Code Preparation

 (Professional Software Solutions)

-BTWFMgr allows you to easily add a small section to your strategy EasyLanguage® which will capture your backtesting data.
+BTWFMgr allows you to easily add a small backtesting data collection section to your strategy EasyLanguage® code

 See the Code example below